-- Since the 70’s the AMA has played an active role in representing the interests of the music products trade and the music merchants of Australia.
-From small hotel meetings to large scale events at the major exhibition centres, the AMA has always provided a trade show forum.
+- Since the 70’s the AMA has played an active role in representing the interests of the music products trade and the music merchants of Australia, from small hotel meetings to large scale events at the major exhibition centres.

 Your association promotes music making

 - There have been many promotions large scale and small over a long period that your association has initiated and run.
-Music Play for Life with Life Be In It, Music Week, International Guitar Month, seven Australian International Music Shows, Melbourne Music Expos, Weekend Warriors programs, Melbourne Guitar Show, Sydney Drum & Percussion Show and more.
+Music Play for Life, Music Week, International Guitar Month, seven Australian International Music Shows, Melbourne Music Expos, Weekend Warriors programs, Melbourne Guitar Show, Sydney Drum & Percussion Show, and more.

 - With the biggest shows the country has seen we have promoted to tens of thousands at our public music shows.

 - Since 2018 the AMA has initiated Make Music Day Australia on June 21 each year, joining over 800 cities and places globally in celebrating Music Making